wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.11dev8 =
+= Version 6.11dev9 =

 ***Free* and Pro version changes:**

-* **Added dynamic image resizing for Media Library images when image dimentions are changed in the settings.**
+* Added dynamic image resizing for Media Library images when image dimentions are changed in the settings.
 * Added a 'Show Button in: Admin Sharing' option for all social sharing websites.
 * Added an 'Open Graph+ Sharing' side metabox to the Posts and Pages admin interface.
 * Added an 'Expand to' option for the Google+ social sharing button.